MaxJackson13/Python-Simple-HTTP-C2-Server/README.md

 Motivation
 -----------

-Have you ever wanted to over complicate remote code execution?
-Me neither.

-I was more interested in creating this to see what artifacts I could find on the victim machine (the one running server.py) to indicate there was an HTTP connection being used to transfer data to a remote attacker (me).
+I wanted to create this to see what artifacts I could find on the victim machine (the one running server.py) to indicate there was an HTTP connection being used to transfer data to a remote attacker (me, running client.py).

 `Server.py` will listen on a user specified port (default `8000`) for HTTP GET requests with a base64 encoded cookie containing a command to run on the remote machine.
 It uses `subprocess.Popen` to spawn a new process, execute the command, and retrieve the results, separate from the process the server is running in before returning the results base64 encoded in the `Set-Cookie` response header.